If you’re looking for a great place to explore the high desert, it’s hard to beat Joshua Tree National Park.

 Ryan Mountain Trail is a short yet steep hike with great views overlooking the entire park.
 This hike is one of the most popular trails in the park so plan accordingly.
 It is also one of the best hikes in Joshua Tree at sunset.

 The parking area for Ryan Mountain is located between Sheep Pass and Ryan Campground.

 Best Hikes in Joshua Tree: Multi-Day Hiking Trails

 Wilderness camping in Joshua Tree is a great way to leave the crowds behind and truly experience the beauty that this spectacular National Park has to offer, up close and in person.
 There are miles of trails to choose from in the backcountry, provided you follow a few simple rules.

-For more detailed information about backpacking in Joshua Tree, including caching water, check out my Backpacking in Joshua Tree guide.
+For more detailed information about backpacking in Joshua Tree, including caching water, check out my ultimate guide to backpacking in Joshua Tree.

 Boy Scout Trail – 7.8 Miles

-At roughly 8 miles in length, Boy Scout Trail Joshua Tree is a popular point-to-point hike for visitors who can arrange transportation on both ends (or a 16-mile roundtrip hike).
+At roughly 8 miles in length, Boy Scout Trail is a popular point-to-point hike for visitors who can arrange transportation on both ends (or a 16-mile roundtrip hike).
 Boy Scout Trail is also an excellent choice for hikers who want to try their hand at backcountry camping.
-The trail is moderately difficult – but not too hard in case things go wrong and the hiker needs to bail out early
+The trail is moderately difficult but not too hard in case things go wrong and the hiker needs to bail out early.

 The big granddaddy of them all, the California Riding and Hiking Trail traverses the northern part of the park for 37 miles through a variety of Mojave Desert landscapes.
 After starting at the Black Rock Canyon trailhead, the heads east past Eureka Peak and Quail Mountain to Ryan Mountain and Arch Rock.
 The eastern terminus for the California Riding and Hiking Trail is located near the North Entrance at the town of Twentynine Palms.